 Earth Science Teachers in High Demand

-School systems across the nation are implementing Higher Teacher Quality Improvement programs to recruit and retrain highly qualified science teachers.
+School systems across the nation are implementing Higher Teacher Quality Improvement programs to recruit and retain highly qualified science teachers.
 As a teacher with a master’s degree in Earth sciences, you can benefit from these incentive programs by earning a higher salary, having more job security, and gaining a competitive edge in the job market.

 To help you qualify for these benefits, Penn State World Campus offers a completely online Master of Education in Earth Sciences for secondary science teachers.